 Exhibition and auction raising funds for the Grenfell Tower Community with work by Peter Blake, Gavin Turk, Patrick Hughes, Bob & Roberta Smith, Brian Eno, Sarah Lucas, Cedric Christie, Pure Evil, DNA Factory…me, and many more.
 Your bid goes to help survivors of Grenfell Tower, so get down to Vout-O-Reenee’s in Whitechapel.
 For more information, click here.

 Exhibition at Kontrast, Cologne, with Cologne artists and photographers: Gerhard Richter, Candida Höfer, Benjamin Katz, Boris Becker, Albrecht Fuchs.

 Finalists at the Mercedes Cologne Fashion Awards 2013 with our collection ‘Moving Canvas’

-Responding to the huge scale of the gallery Jarmuschek and Partner, (a former warehouse situated at the Hamburger Bahnhof Museum for Contemporary Art, Berlin), we are showing my largest work to date: a nine-part polyptych over twelve metres long stretching through the Halle am Wasser, Berlin.
+Responding to the scale of the gallery Jarmuschek and Partner, (a former warehouse situated at the Hamburger Bahnhof Museum for Contemporary Art, Berlin), we are showing ‘Chasing the Dragon’: a nine-part polyptych over twelve metres long stretching through the Halle am Wasser, Berlin.